-Secondary school teacher scholarships for course fees and sometimes allowances are available for teaching maths, science and technology, te reo Māori and Pasifika languages.
-There are also scholarships to encourage Māori and Pasifika to become teachers.
+Secondary school teacher scholarships for course fees and sometimes allowances are available for teaching science, technology, maths, te reo Māori and Pasifika languages.
+Scholarships to encourage Māori and Pasifika to become teachers are also available.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can't be employed in a role where you are responsible for, or work alone with, children.